FangjinhuaWang/PatchmatchNet/README.md

 ...
 ```

-* In ``eval.sh``, set `DTU_TESTING`, `ETH3d_TESTING` or `TANK_TESTING` as the root directory of corresponding dataset; set `--outdir` as the directory to store the reconstructed point clouds.
+* In ``eval.sh``, set `DTU_TESTING`, `ETH3d_TESTING` or `TANK_TESTING` as the root directory of corresponding dataset, set `--outdir` as the directory to store the reconstructed point clouds, uncomment the evaluation command for corresponding dataset.
 * `CKPT_FILE` is the checkpoint file (our pretrained model is `checkpoints/model_000007.ckpt`), change it if you want to use your own model.
 * Test on GPU by running `sh eval.sh`.
 The code includes depth map estimation and depth fusion.
 The outputs are the point clouds in `ply` format.

 ## Training
-Download pre-processed [DTU's training set](https://drive.google.com/file/d/1eDjh-_bxKKnEuz5h-HXS7EDJn59clx6V/view).
+Download pre-processed [DTU's training set].
 The dataset is already organized as follows:
 ```
 root_directory
 ├──Cameras_1